Here we outline the main findings from recent FTD center publications. Learn more about our research in easy to digest terms!

 - Why do some svPPA patients show more or less severe concrete noun impairment?

 - How does concreteness of patient speech change over time, as disease progresses?

 Findings: What this study shows

 - Cortical thinning is a quantitative measure of brain cell integrity in the outer layers of the brain, and thinner cortex indicates greater cell loss.
-We found that patients with the disease-associated genotype in UNC13A had thinner cortex in frontal and temporal brain regions—the same regions that are thinner in patients with FTD.
+Analyses of MRI imaging data indicates that cortical thinning in the ventral portions of the temporal lobe contributes to declining concrete noun production over time in svPPA.

 Conclusions: What this study means